top of page

 USER PERSONA

-Jim is a potential user who would like to receive relevant and comprehensive information in order to make timely decisions.
+Jim is a potential user who would like to receive relevant and comprehensive information in order to make timely decisions for his assignments as a Freshman at UC Berkeley.

 image.png